KlcAhmet/exsamples/git/commands.md

 Commit your staged changes with `git commit`.
 Include a meaningful commit message to describe the purpose of the commit.
 ```
 $ git commit -m "Added new feature"

+# Modify the last commit with the latest changes as a new commit:
+$ git commit --amend -m “<commit-message>"
 ```
 ### `git status`: Checking Repository Status
 Stay informed about the status of your repository with `git status`.
 It reveals information about modified files,